About the Eucharist

 Though I lack in knowledge and ability to fully grasp or explain the Last Supper, I do have faith.
 I accept as truth that the Eucharist was instituted at the Last Supper by Jesus Christ.
-I also have confidence in the teachings of the Bible, the Blessed Trinity, miracles (Fatima, Medjugorje), the Blessed Virgin Mary, Saints and the Sacraments of the church.
-And being aware the Bible is subject to interpretation, I pray for guidance when reading the Word of God.
+I have confidence in the teachings of the Bible; being aware the Bible is subject to interpretation, I pray for guidance when reading the Word of God.

-The establishment of the Holy Eucharist became so at the Last Supper with Jesus and his disciples and repeated by them on his instructions as so stated in the Bible: For the tradition I (Paul) received from the Lord and also handed on to you is that on the night he was betrayed, the Lord Jesus took some bread, and after he had given thanks, he broke it, and he said, “This is my body, which is for you; do this in remembrance of me.”
+The establishment of the Holy Eucharist became so at the Last Supper as so stated in the Bible: For the tradition I (Paul) received from the Lord and also handed on to you is that on the night he was betrayed, the Lord Jesus took some bread, and after he had given thanks, he broke it, and he said, “This is my body, which is for you; do this in remembrance of me.”
 And in the same way, with the cup after supper, saying, “This cup is the new covenant in my blood.
 Whenever you drink it, do this as a memorial of me.
 Whenever you eat this bread, then, and drink this cup, you are proclaiming the Lord’s death until he comes.
 Therefore anyone who eats the bread or drinks the cup of the Lord unworthily is answerable for the body and blood of the Lord.” ~Cor.
 1:23-27

 The New Covenant — Is the sacrifice of Christ where he gave his life so our sins might be forgiven.
 His death was redemptive, our sins forgiven and by receiving Christ we also accept God and can find new life through this.
-At the Last Supper, the Eucharist was instituted and the covenant established through the blood of Jesus.
+At the Last Supper, the Eucharist was instituted and the covenantand the covenant established through the blood of Jesus.
 By reenacting the Last Supper at each mass, we can experience the Real presence of Jesus Christ (God-man).
-God gave us his only son and through his birth, death and resurrection we are saved.
-Jesus Christ is truly our Savior!
+God gave us his only begotten son and through Jesus birth, death and resurrection, we are saved.

 Through Reconciliation (Confession/Penance) we prepare ourselves to receive the Eucharist.
 Being human, we will never be perfect and the Sacrament of Reconciliation allows us to confess our sins, repent and ensure we are cleansed and ready to receive the Eucharist.